DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/homework.md

 * Parquetize it
 * Upload to GCS

-If you don't have a GCP account, for local injestion you'll need two steps:
+If you don't have a GCP account, for local ingestion you'll need two steps:

 * Download the data
 * Ingest to Postgres